Java 8 gave us the Stream API, a lazy-sequential data pipeline of functional blocks.

 Sometimes this restriction seems cumbersome, and we can change the state of effectively final objects, as long as the variable is final.
 But doing so undermines the concept of immutability and introduces unintended side effects.

-Streams and Exceptions are a subject that warrants their own article(s), but I’ll try to summarize it.
+Streams and Exceptions are a subject that warrants their own article(s), but I’ll try to summarize them.

 This code won’t compile: